-• Community Need: Why is the project needed?
+Community Need: Why is the project needed?
 Does it address needs identified in existing Town plans?

-- The baseball fields require reconstruction every 20 25 years.
+This project will address safety concerns across the entire park.
+The baseball fields require reconstruction every 20 - 25 years.
 As infield material is added, it slowly builds up the grade for the infield and overtime causes a safety issue between the infield and outfield.
 The reconstruction will allow for proper grading which should address the safety concerns as well hit groundballs move from the infield to outfield.
 Draining will also be addressed allowing the field to be played on faster following significant rain events.
 The uneven grades also create potential for leg injuries as players chase after baseballs.
 The basketball court has cracks growing throughout the court.
 The public works department has repaired and patched these cracks overtime, but the current condition is beyond repair.
-The court will need to be reconstructed. - The growing popularity of youth and adult sports in town makes Grove St a piece of infrastructure within the town.
-Reconstructing these assets will enable the community to stay active in a safe and healthy manner. - Community Support: What is the nature and level of support for this project?
-Include any letters of support and petitions. - This project has the support of the Recreation Commission, Friends of Grove St Park, and Belmont Youth Baseball and Softball. - Project Documentation: Attach any applicable engineering plans, architectural drawings, site plans, photographs, any other renderings, relevant studies or material.
+The court will need to be reconstructed.